Sherman's March to the Sea: Legacy

 Historians Wayne Wei-siang Hsieh and Williamson Murray likewise contend that "Sherman, and Grant, for that matter, were looking backward, not forward."
 Sherman studied the history of European warfare, "not to mention the actions of Americans fighting the Indians in North America."
 Sherman's soldiers torched expansive acreage owned by planters as well as entire civilian neighborhoods.
 Sherman's army "undoubtedly would have tossed [all] such owners into the fire", but a number of planters already decamped.
 The remaining civilians could, in many instances, "leave before their houses were torched."
 These "hard war" practices "were relatively rare in Georgia, but became more prevalent when Sherman's army reached South Carolina."

 In Somewhere Toward Freedom, Bennett Parten summarizes the prevailing historiography on Sherman's "hard war" as "mostly settled.
 As hard as Sherman wanted to make the war, he never targeted civilians outright; and his March was never as horrific as, say, the Bombing of Dresden or the Rape of Nanjing."
 Parten clarifies that, during his tenure as military governor of occupied Memphis, Sherman's "distinctive 'hard war' policies were born."
 Parten's principal focus, however, is not "the army's push through the Carolinas and on to Durham, North Carolina" in the subsequent March from the Sea.
 Rather, Parten examines the causes and consequences of Sherman's contributions to the Port Royal Experiment, especially Sherman's Special Orders No. 9, which he argues should bring "the history of the March's [to the Sea] aftermath to the fore."

 More recently, historians have begun to research the extent to which Sherman's Special Orders No. 120 mitigated the effects of the Lieber Code during the March to the Sea, as well as questioning the practical execution of the latter code's strict dichotomy between civilians and combatants.
 The Special Field Orders No. 120, for instance, indicated that, "should guerrillas or bushwhackers molest our march, or should the inhabitants burn bridges, obstruct roads, or otherwise manifest local hostility, then army commanders should order and enforce a devastation more or less relentless according to the measure of such hostility."
 In a 2023 encyclopedia entry on irregular civilian, southern Unionist, and guerilla warfare in and by the Confederate States of America, historian Matthew Stith conceded that critics of "total war" usages in Civil War historiography were often "heavy-handed."
 In the final analysis, however, "debates about the war's severity—total versus hard—as well as the nature of guerrillas themselves—noble warriors or bloodthirsty criminals—beg for more attention, even if each side of each debate might consider the case closed."
 Such studies on "irregular warfare" exacerbated, but also reconfigured, challenges in counting civilians and counting combatants during the Civil War.

+The march is mentioned in Pavement's 1994 song "Unseen Power of The Picket Fence."